Federal Perkins Loan Program

 - full-time nurse or medical technician providing health care services

-Q: What are my death and total disability benefits?
+Q: What are my death and total disability discharge benefits?

 The outstanding loan balance may be discharged in the event of death or permanent and total disability of the borrower.
-The SUNY SLSC should be contacted for specific instructions.
-In the event the SUNY SLSC determines that a borrower meets the criteria for a permanent and total disability discharge, the loan will be assigned to the U.S. Department of Education for its review and final determination.
+Please contact the SUNY SLSC regarding the death cancellation process.
+For information on eligibility and filing for total and permanent disability discharge, visit http://www.disabilitydischarge.com.
+The U.S. Department of Education determines a borrower's eligibility to receive total and permanent disability discharge.

 Q: What is loan rehabilitation?